Hundreds gather peacefully at state capitol to protest against police brutality

 With peaceful protests happening in New Orleans and Lafayette, hundreds of Baton Rouge residents gathered Sunday afternoon to march from Galvez Plaza to the steps of the State Capitol.

-Protestors were heard chanting "No justice.
+Protesters were heard chanting "No justice.
 No peace.
-No racist police".
+No racist police."

 George Floyd was an unarmed black man who died during his arrest, while former Minneapolis police officer Derek Chauvin had his knee on his neck.